Bartolomé Bermejo: Biography

-According to the inscription "OPUS.BARTOLOMEI.VERMEIO.CORDUBENSIS' on the frame of his most famous painting, Canon Lluís Desplà's Pietà, Bermejo was born in Córdoba.
+According to the inscription "OPUS.BARTOLOMEI.VERMEIO.CORDUBENSIS" on the frame of one of his most famous paintings, Canon Lluís Desplà's Pietà, Bermejo was born in Córdoba.
 This theory has been recently cast into doubt, for there is no documentary or stylistic evidence of his presence there.

 Documentation places his activity in four cities of the Crown of Aragon: Valencia (1468), Daroca (1474), Zaragoza (1477–84) and Barcelona (1486–1501).

 Though Bermejo was possibly not a converso himself, he did marry one: the Daroca widow Gracia de Palaciano.

 Bermejo's wife, who allegedly did not know the Creed, was investigated by the Spanish Inquisition.

 Career

 Although it is unclear where Bermejo received his training, his complete mastery of the oil glaze technique suggests direct contact with 15th century Flemish painting, which he was able to adapt perfectly to the demands of Spanish altarpieces of the period: large-scale retables with many panels.
 Though his documented career spans over thirty years, he was peripatetic: he never settled in one place for more than a decade.
 Also, in a period and place where painting was a business, and work was generally negotiated by contract, there is both direct and indirect evidence that he was professionally unreliable, though apparently his outstanding talent made patrons willing to take the risk.
 One contract (discussed below) contained a clause providing for the excommunication of the painter in the event of unsatisfactory performance.

 Commissions were often undertaken by Bermejo in collaboration with inferior local painters, possibly because of guild restrictions.
 At least three major altarpieces that he undertook, the high altar retables of Santo Domingo de Silos in Daroca and Santa Anna in Barcelona, and the triptych of the Virgin of Montserrat in Valencia, were left incomplete for others to finish.